gearbeagel/Pashchuk.University.CityVotingPlatform/README.md

 ## Documentation
 ### Introduction
 City Voting Platform is the best decision for government of a small city to connect with society in order to create better place for all to live in.
-Using user-friendly interface and a variety of instruments people can allocate funds to different city projects, communicate with each other and much more!
+Using user-friendly interface and a variety of instruments people can vote for different city projects, communicate with each other and much more!

 ### Features
 - User Authentication with Google account.